 How has this community been instrumental in getting you to where you are now?

-My husband and I both come from large families that we have a close relationship with in the Northeast.
+My husband and I both come from large families that were a very huge part of our lives in the Northeast.
+He is Italian and I am spanish so Family was a huge part of both of our upbringing and continues to be so.
 Being away from family, it really helps to find a good supportive community.
 We were pretty lucky to be plugged into a very supportive network once we found our parish.
+Our priest welcomed us as family and made sure to connect us with families that he thought we could connect with.
 The community we were plugged into there really made my family feel like we were at home here in Texas.

 Aside from that, we had our kids start sports right away and we have met some really great families there.
-I also joined a Moms Club and have been plugged in to tons of fun play dates/family gatherings and Moms going through similar transitions.
+I also joined the Moms Club of Northwest Houston and have been plugged in to tons of fun play dates/family gatherings and Moms going through similar transitions.